robseb/rsyocto/README.md

 ![Alt text](doc/symbols/rsYoctoLogo.jpg?raw=true "rsYocto Logo")

-### *rsYocto* is an open-source embedded Linux System designed with the Yocto Project and optimized for Intel SoC-FPGAs (Intel Cyclone V and Intel Arria 10) to allow the best customization for the strong requirements of modern embedded applications.
+### *rsYocto* is an open-source embedded Linux System designed with the Yocto Project and optimized for Intel SoC-FPGAs (*Intel Cyclone V* and *Intel Arria 10*) to allow the best customization for the strong requirements of modern embedded applications.
 <br>

-*rsYocto* implements a **modern Linux Kernel** and brings a set of today fundamentally needed components to Intel SoC-FPGAs and help to **simplify the complex process of development** for FPGA-, Industrial 4.0-, Internet of Things- or deep learning applications.
+*rsYocto* implements a **modern Linux Kernel (5.1)** and brings a set of today fundamentally needed components to Intel SoC-FPGAs and help to **simplify the complex process of development** for FPGA-, Industrial 4.0-, Internet of Things- or deep learning applications.

-To realise that **Python3** with the Python Package manager **PiP** and the **Apache Webserver** with **PHP** are all ready included.
+To realize that **Python3** with the Python Package manager **PyPI** and the **Apache Webserver** with **PHP** are already included.
 Thereby it is really easy to install Python applications from the *Raspberry Pi* on a powerful Intel SoC-FPGA. *rsYocto* is for is best optimization complete console based, but the Apache Webserver can bring any GUI to Computers, Smartphones or Tablets, by hosting for example a monitor web interface.

 During development, a major concern was placed on the integration of **powerful and simple to install development IDEs** that do not require a JTAG-connection or any cross-building environment. *rsYocto* application can **build, deployed and even debugged over the network**.
 With the implementation of *Microsoft Visual Studio* and *Visual Studio Code* is a simple installment and quick jumpstart in the development process possible, because all required compilers run directly on *rsYocto*.

 It is with the implementation of drivers for **all Hard-IP Interfaces** (e.g. **I²C, CAN,…**) and simple Linux test commands (e.g. **i2c-tools** or **can-utils**) ready for development of industrial connected solutions.
 With a single command is *rsYocto* capable to **load a new FPGA configuration** or to **read and write the AXI-Bridge Interface to the FPGA**.

-The “*rsyoctoMakingSD*”- script allow developer to **customize the *rsYocto*-image** with the installment of their own software files or **FPGA configuration file, that will be configured on the FPGA fabric before the Linux boots**.
+The “*makersYoctoSDImage*”- script allow developer to **customize the *rsYocto*-image** with the installment of their own software files or **FPGA configuration file, that will be configured on the FPGA fabric before the Linux boots**.

 The final *rsYocto*-Image can be **installed** on a **SD-Card** with any commonly **used Boot-Image creating tools**.
 Versions are available for the **Terasic DE10 Standard-** (Cyclone V), **Terasic DE10 Nano-** (Cyclone V) and **Terasic Han Pilot** (Arria 10).

-On the Terasic DE10 Nano board can be the  **Arduino Uno header** used to connect clients to a Hard-IP Bus, because the HPS interfaces with the pre installed configuration are routed to FPGA I/O-Pins.
+On the Terasic DE10 Nano board can be the  **Arduino Uno header** used to connect clients to a Hard-IP Bus, because the HPS interfaces with the pre-installed configuration are routed to FPGA I/O-Pins.
 <br>

 # Features of *rsYocto*